What is staphylococcal food poisoning?

 If your symptoms are severe, doctors may:

-Medicine that can stop you from throwing up is usually given as a shot or as a suppository.
-A suppository is a dissolving pill that's placed in your rectum Rectum and Anus Your digestive system breaks food down into separate nutrients that fuel your body.
+Medicine that can stop you from throwing up is usually given as a shot or as a rectal suppository.
+A rectal suppository is a dissolving pill that's placed in your rectum Rectum and Anus Your digestive system breaks food down into separate nutrients that fuel your body.
 Your digestive tract (also called the gastrointestinal or GI tract) is the hollow tube that food goes through... read more .

 How can I prevent staphylococcal food poisoning?

 Don’t prepare food if you have a skin infection

 Eat food as soon as you prepare it

 Cook food (such as meat) properly to reach safe temperatures

 Put leftover food in the refrigerator